 There are two reasons.
 First, some chemical reactions can generate electricity.
 The setups by which they do this are called either galvanic cells, or voltaic cells.
 (The difference is nationalistic - the French discoverer of the cells, was M. Galvin, and the Italian Sr. Volta).
-The batteries we use to power so many of our devices (I-Pods, Zunes, cell-phones) are simply a series of these cells strung together.
+The batteries we use to power so many of our devices (I-Pods, Ipads, cell-phones) are simply a series of these cells strung together.

 In addition, it is possible to use electricity as a way to start a chemical reaction.
 This is called electrolysis.
 A common example of this is electroplating, a process by which metal ions are forcibly converted to solid metal by application of an electric current.
 Gold and silver plated jewelry is manufactured by this process.
+Electrolysis is also important is such critical industrial processes as the purification of aluminum from its ore.